Hamer Terms and Conditions

 Hamer Community Members come from different countries, speak different languages, and represent different races, gender identities, sexualities, nationalities, cultures, religions, abilities, ages, incomes, immigration statuses, levels of education, and life experiences.
 We’re all here together trying to foster positive conversations, and build a community centered in Peace, Love and Purposed,

-By being a member of the Hamer Community , you agree to model the behavior you hope to see from others and follow the guidelines below as well as the ideals of the Douglass Community Pledge and the Douglass Community License .
+By being a member of the Hamer Community , you agree to model the behavior you hope to see from others and follow the guidelines below as well as the ideals of the Beloved Community Pledge and the Beloved Community License .

 No promotional posting, no spam